Chico Freeman: Early years

-He was born in Chicago, Illinois, United States.
-Freeman was introduced to the trumpet by his brother Everett, who found a trumpet in the family basement.
-Freeman began playing, inspired by artists such as Miles Davis.
+He was born in Chicago, Illinois, the son of jazz tenor saxophonist Von Freeman.
+His uncle George Freeman played the guitar, and his uncle Bruz Freeman played the drums.
+Freeman took piano lessons as a child and was introduced to the trumpet by his brother Everett, who found a trumpet in the family basement.
+Freeman began playing, inspired by artists such as Miles Davis and his Kind of Blue album.
 He went to Northwestern University in 1967 with a scholarship for mathematics and played the trumpet in the school, but did not begin playing the saxophone until his junior year.
 After practicing eight to ten hours per day and trying out for the saxophone section, Freeman quickly changed his major to music, and graduated in 1972.
 By that time he was proficient in saxophone, trumpet, and piano.

 After graduation, Freeman taught at the Association for the Advancement of Creative Musicians School of Music in Chicago, and started taking classes as a graduate student at Governors State University, earning a master's degree in composition and theory.
 Although most of Freeman's musical upbringing had been in jazz, at this time he began getting involved in blues music as well.
 He began playing at local Chicago clubs with artists such as Memphis Slim and Lucky Carmichael.